kellyjonbrazil/jc/docs/parsers/ini.md

 # jc.parsers.ini
-jc - JSON CLI output utility ini Parser
+jc - JSON CLI output utility INI Parser

 Usage:

-    specify --ini as the first argument if the piped input is coming from a ini file
+    specify --ini as the first argument if the piped input is coming from a INI file

 Compatibility: